 How to leverage accounts receivable in your business

-If you’re short on cash and average a high number of monthly accounts receivables, explore accounts receivable financing.
+If you’re short on cash and average a high monthly accounts receivable balance, explore accounts receivable financing or other types of funding that use receivables like transactional funding.
 This is essentially taking out a secured loan using the unpaid balances of your invoices as collateral.
 It’s common for businesses that have long payment cycles to create quick cash flow to pay suppliers and vendors.

 With substantial accounts receivable and online sales, Ramp can give you access to up to 30x higher credit limits.